11 Reasons Your Portable AC Fills with Water Too Quickly

 1. You shifted your portable AC from one room to another and now it fills up too frequently.

-2. You are running your unit in the same spot but now number of times you have to drain water has increased.
+2. You are running your unit in the same spot but now the number of times you have to drain water has increased.

 In the first scenario, it is very obvious that relative humidity in the new location of your portable AC has increased a lot.